translate-tools/linguist/docs/api/tts.md

 ## Example

 Example of a dummy TTS module.
-In your code, feel free to use HTTP requests to any urls.
+In your code, feel free to use HTTP requests to any URLs.

 ```js
 class FakeTTS {